RenderKit/ospray/doc/api.md

     OSPWorld ospNewWorld();

-The call returns an `OSPWorld` handle to the created world.
-Objects are placed in the world by existing in either the `geometries` or `volumes` data array parameters.
-Either array of objects is optional: in other words, there is no need to create empty arrays if there are no geometries or volumes to be rendered.
+Objects are placed in the world through an array of instances.
+Similar to [group], the array of instances is optional: there is no need to create empty arrays if there are no instances (though there will be nothing to render).

 Applications can query the world (axis-aligned) bounding box after the world has been commited.
 To get this information, call

-    OSPBounds ospGetWorldBounds(OSPWorld);
+    OSPBounds ospGetBounds(OSPObject);

+This call can also take `OSPGroup` and `OSPInstance` as well: all other object types will return an empty bounding box.

-Finally, Worlds can be configured with parameters for making various feature/performance trade-offs.
+Finally, Worlds can be configured with parameters for making various feature/performance trade-offs (similar to groups).

   ------------- ---------------- --------  -------------------------------------
   Type          Name              Default  Description